alexwnovak/GitModel/README.md

 ## Commits

 GitModel provides the `CommitDocument` object that represents a commit file.
 This is used with the `CommitFileReader` and `CommitFileWriter`.

+## Attributions

+Toucan by Brand Mania from the Noun Project.